MrJ-v2-718/MaratusNemo/README.md

 # MaratusNemo
-This repository is my documented exploration of Web Development.
+Maratus Nemo is my documented exploration of Web Development.